 The Workforce Development Board is the oversight and policy body for the WIOA Title I grant and funded programs in Lake County - Local Workforce Area 1.
 The Workforce Board is committed to coordinate strategies and promising practices across the local and regional area as well as engage in state-wide initiatives.
 The Workforce Board has member representation on the Illinois Workforce Investment Board as well as on the National Association of Workforce Boards.
-In addition, The Director of Workforce Pertners of Metropolitan Chicago and the Illinois Workforce Partners of both the regional Workforce Partners of Metropolitan Chicago the Workforce Board takes an active role in coordinating and aligning strategies with partners of the Job Center and workforce development system and has noted that services are enhanced, and duplication of activities are being addressed.
+In addition, The Director of Workforce Development as well as the Workforce Board Coordinator are active members of both the regional Workforce Partners of Metropolitan Chicago and the Illinois Workforce Partnership.
+The One Stop Operations Lead participates in Regional OSO meetings sponsored by the Workforce Partners of Metropolitan Chicago the Workforce Board takes an active role in coordinating and aligning strategies with partners of the Job Center and workforce development system and has noted that services are enhanced, and duplication of activities are being addressed.